 As I have said earlier, drawing is a skill that can be enhanced.

 Everyone can put a pencil on a piece of paper.

 Everyone can draw straight lines and curves with a bit of practice.

 The areas where people struggle are:

 - Identifying the light source

 Your drawings will become more accurate when you become better at observing your subjects.

-You should work on this skill everyday.
-It is actually easier than you think.
+You should work on this skill every day.
+It is easier than you think.
 Just start becoming aware of everything you are looking at throughout the day.
-Study people’s faces, your pets fur, shadows, identifying the light source, identifying the direction of the light, objects next to other objects. etc.
+Study people’s faces, your pet’s fur, and shadows to identify the light source, the direction of the light, and objects next to other objects.
+Etc.

 Here is another object to observe.